virtual-world-framework/vwf-web/_includes/docs/animations.md

 	    this.translateBy([0, 0, 1 * time], 0);
 	  }

-The animation can then be started by calling the <code>animationPlay</code> method and stopped by calling <code>animationStop</code>.
+The animation can then be started by calling the **animationPlay** method and stopped by calling **animationStop**.

 Common properties used to customize the animation include:

-* animationDuration - The length of the animation
+* *animationDuration* - The length of the animation
-* animationRate - The animation playback rate
+* *animationRate* - The animation playback rate
-* animationLoop - Whether or not the animation should replay after reaching the end
+* *animationLoop* - Whether or not the animation should replay after reaching the end

-A full list of methods and properties can be found under [animation](jsdoc_cmp/symbols/animation.vwf.html) in the [Application API](application.html).
+A full list of methods and properties can be found under [animation](http://demo.virtual.wf/web/docs/jsdoc_cmp/symbols/animation.vwf.html) in the [Application API](#application-api).

 -------------------

 ### Collada Animations

 Animations defined in the collada document will also be loaded and available to the framework.
-They are controlled the same way as animations created in a component, except there is no need to implement an <code>animationUpdate</code> method, since the animation information is pulled from the collada file.
+They are controlled the same way as animations created in a component, except there is no need to implement an **animationUpdate** method, since the animation information is pulled from the collada file.

 Common properties used to customize collada animations include:

-* animationStartTime - The time the animation should start at.
+* *animationStartTime* - The time the animation should start at.
 Used to play a subsection of the animation.
-* animationStopTime - The time the animation should stop at.
+* *animationStopTime* - The time the animation should stop at.
 Used to play a subsection of the animation.
-* animationStartFrame - Equivalent to animationStartTime, but in frames, instead of seconds.
+* *animationStartFrame* - Equivalent to animationStartTime, but in frames, instead of seconds.
-* animationStopFrame - Equivalent to animationStopTime, but in frames, instead of seconds.
+* *animationStopFrame* - Equivalent to animationStopTime, but in frames, instead of seconds.
-* fps - The frames per second the animation should play at.
+* *fps* - The frames per second the animation should play at.

 -------------------